amarococo/sadm/docs/source/setup.rst

 It also has IP to communicate with the outside world:

-- 10.?.?.?/8 static IP given by the bocal to communicate with the bocal gateway
+- 10.a.b.c/8 static IP given by the bocal to communicate with the bocal gateway
-- 163.5.??.??/16 WAN IP given by the CRI
+- 163.5.x.y/16 WAN IP given by the CRI

-The network interface(s) are configured using ``systemd-networkd``.
-Our configuration files are stored in ``etc/systemd/network/``.
+The network interface(s) are configured using ``systemd-networkd``, in files under ``/etc/systemd/network/``.

 For this step, we use the following systemd services: